ros-industrial/industrial_training/gh_pages/_source/demo3/Inspect-the-package.md

-# Inspect the "demo3" Package
+# Inspect the "pick_and_place" Package
->In this exercise, we will get familiar with all the files that you'll be interacting with throughout these exercises.
+In this exercise, we will get familiar with all the files that you'll be interacting with throughout these exercises.

 ## Acquire and initialize the workspace
 ```